 Lassie

-How to protect your dog against tick-borne diseases
+Protecting your dog from tick-borne diseases

 Group 1